Top tips to get you ready for summer

 If you are going on holiday or will be away from home for a longer period of time don’t forget to check your windows are locked and your burglar alarm is set.
 Putting lights on timers can be a good way of making your home look lived in while you are on holiday.
 It’s also a good idea to ask a relative or neighbour to ensure your post doesn’t build up in your letterbox.

 Planning activities, days out and holidays can be expensive and before you know it the costs are piling up.
 It’s useful to set a budget of what you can afford to spend on days out and activities before you make any plans.
-If you need a helping hand to manage your money, our budget planner is a great way to start.

 This guide is intended as a summary only and does not constitute legal advice given by Leeds Building Society.
 No reliance should be placed on this guide and you must make your own decisions, we recommend that you seek legal and/or financial advice if you have any questions or queries.